 Based in Dubai Academic City, Lycee Francais International Georges Pompidou serves the French-speaking community within Dubai and Sharjah.
 The Academic City branch offers education from CP (Grade 1) to Finale and is one of three schools in Dubai offering an all-through French curriculum, the others being the Lycee International Francais (AFLEC) and the Lycee Libanais Francophone Prive.
 Classes are conducted en Francais, although all students study English also.

-Lycee Francais International Georges Pompidou (LFIGP) Academic City serves over 2,040 students - boys and girls - aged from 6 to 18 years, (an increase of over 120 compared with two years ago).
+Lycee Francais International Georges Pompidou (LFIGP) Academic City was founded in 1973 and currently serves around 2,000 students - boys and girls - aged from 6 to 18 years.
 The school has its own feeder Nursery and Kindergarden section, based at the original school site in Oud Metha, which accepts pupils from 3 years of age to 6 years.
-Whilst many schools have experienced reductions in student numbers in the past two years, demand for LFIGP appears to remain strong.
-Any additional places being made available will be welcome to French families, who routinely select LFIGP as their first choice.
+Any additional places being made available will always be welcome to French families, who routinely select LFIGP as their first choice.

 Whilst the majority of teachers and students are French, the school counts upto 50 nationalities among the student body.
 LFIGP is run by a managerial board elected by a group of 12 parents and is a not for profit school.
-The 151 teachers are said to be very well qualified, and again, are French in the majority.
-This translates to a staff:student ratio of 1:14 - a very moderate figure, ensuring personal attention where needed.
-Teacher turnover is exceptionally low, with no leavers in the previous academic year.
+The 165 teachers are said to be very well qualified, and again, are French in the majority.
+This translates to a staff:student ratio of 1:13 - a very moderate figure, ensuring personal attention where needed.
+Teacher turnover was below the UAE average at 18% in the last academic year for which such data is available in 2018-19.

 At LFIGP, all primary classes are recognised by the Ministry of National Education "International Section" and children have a thorough education in English compared to what is mandatory in France.
 English begins at Kindergarden at age three and continues throughout Primary school for three hours a week.
 Whilst the main curriculum follows the French one, half of the lessons are in English.
 In addition to the planned lessons, students have two hours of additional English per week, most often at the end of the day or at lunchtime.